shprink/conferences/2017/introduction-to-ionic/slides/web_today.md

         <footer>— Adam Bradley - Ionic Project Lead</footer>
     </blockquote>
     <aside class="notes">
-        <b>Why bet on the Web in 2017?
-Well there are many reason.</b>
+        <b>So Why bet on the Web in 2017?
+Well as we discussed there are many reason.</b>
         <ul>
             <li>First of all The Web is a Standard runtime that is available everywhere</li>
             <li>The browsers and devices performance are upgrading all the time</li>
             <li>The Web requires skills that most of us already have</li>
-            <li>The Web has a killer feature, a way to run background processes with service workers!</li>
+            <li>And The Web has now a killer feature, a way to run background processes with service workers!</li>
             <li>To finish on this section I want to quote Adam Bradley, who is the Ionic Project Lead that said, and I quote "It is an exciting time to be a Web Developer!".
-He said that at NgEurope last year in Paris and I tend to agree with him</li>
+He said that at NgEurope last year in Paris and I completely agree with him.
+If you are a Web developer today, sky is the limit</li>
         </ul>
         <b>I hope you guys are now convinced that the Web is something that we need to invest on.
 And if you are I want to present you one of the best tool there is to build Web applications today.
 Introducing.....</b>
     </aside>